“It’s hard to wait around for something you know might never happen; but it is even harder to give up when you know it is everything you want”

 - Manage stress, anxiety and depression

-- Improving communication with friends and extended family
+- Improve communication with friends and extended family

-Infertility counseling can help you are your partner
+Infertility counseling can help you and your partner:

 - Improve communication